Joezanini/agent_id_store/README.md

 Once the Desktop Layout file is uploaded in Control Hub, and Live Server is running, You can log into the Agent Desktop with the Premium Agent credentials supplied in the email response with your Webex Contact Center sandbox credentials.

-You should see an additional icon on the left side bar of the agent desktop.
-The 2 buttons that make up the simple widget should be populated in the main page when the icon is clicked, displaying the Agent ID and the Agent Name from the STORE keys via properties.